uber-web/math.gl/modules/culling/docs/api-reference/oriented-bounding-box.md

 Returns

-- {Number} The estimated distance squared from the bounding sphere to the point.
+- The estimated distance squared from the bounding sphere to the point.

 ### computePlaneDistances(position : Number[3], direction : Number[3] [, result : Number[2]]) : Number[2]